everx-labs/DeBot-IS-consortium/Stdin/README.md

 	value: uint256 - signed integer entered by user

-`getCell` - prints prompt message to the user and returns TON address entered by user
+`inputCell` - prints prompt message to the user and returns root cell of tree of cells.
+Remark: user can type cell data in serialized form encoded in base64 format.

 arguments: